Selective Dorsal Rhizotomy

 Paralysis of the legs and bladder, impotence, and sensory loss are the most serious complications.
 Wound infection and meningitis are also possible, but they are usually controlled with antibiotics.
 Leakage of the spinal fluid through the wound is another risk.

 Abnormal sensitivity of the skin on the feet and legs is relatively common after SDR, but usually resolves within 6 weeks.
-There is no way to prevent the abnormal sensitivity in the feet.
-Transient change in bladder control may occur, but this also resolves within a few weeks.

 The therapy assessment focuses specifically on the following areas: